ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/remove-ts-data.markdown

 `TimeSeriesFor.Remove` is used for the removal of time-series and time-series entries.

-There is no need to explicitly remove a time-series; the series is removed when all its entries are removed.
+* There is no need to explicitly remove a time-series; the series is removed when all its entries are removed.
+* Attempting to remove nonexistent entries results in a noop and generates no exception.

 {PANEL/}